HeronMkII/lib-common/README.md

 # Prerequisites

-Before using this library you must install git, make and the AVR-GCC toolchain.
+Before using this library you must install git, make, and the AVR-GCC toolchain.

 # Installing and updating this library from another project